§ 3-6-1. Manufacturer's license.

 (a) A manufacturer's license authorizes the holder to establish and operate a brewery, distillery, or winery at the place described in the license for the manufacture of beverages within this state.
 The license does not authorize more than one of the activities of operator of a brewery or distillery or winery and a separate license shall be required for each plant.

 (c) The annual fee for the license is three thousand dollars ($3,000) for a distillery producing more than fifty thousand (50,000) gallons per year and five hundred dollars ($500) for a distillery producing less than or equal to fifty thousand (50,000) gallons per year; five hundred dollars ($500) for a brewery; and one thousand five hundred dollars ($1,500) for a winery producing more than fifty thousand (50,000) gallons per year and five hundred dollars ($500) per year for a winery producing less than fifty thousand (50,000) gallons per year.
-All those fees are prorated to the year ending December 1 in every calendar year and shall be paid to the division of taxation and be turned over to the general treasurer for the use of the state.
+All those fees are prorated to the year ending December 1 in every calendar year and shall be paid to the general treasurer for the use of the state.